 Repeat Step 7.1 two more times.

 Wash each well with DEPC-PBS 5x times.
-Follow the method used in Step 7.1 but skip 37 °C incubation.
+Follow the method used in Step 7.1 but skip the incubation process.

 Aspirate the liquid from the coverslip.
 Apply 4 µL of DEPC-PBS to each well.

-Using forceps, lift the coverslip, flip, and gently place over a glass slide (from Step 3.2).
+Using forceps, lift and fit the coverslip, and gently place it over a glass slide (from Step 3.2).
 Avoid bubbles.

 Seal the edges of the coverslip with silicone dental gum.